cimeister/academic-kickstart/content/blog/unigramlm/index.md

 ${\mathcal{V}}$!).
 So, we can instead try to maximize our *observed* data log-likelihood, i.e., the likelihood of just our strings under our data-generating distribution defined in
 Eq.
 (4).
-Given our relationships from earlier, we can define this likelihood in terms of
+Given our "useful" relationships in from earlier, we can define this likelihood in terms of
 ${\boldsymbol{\phi}}$: $$
 \begin{aligned}
     {\mathcal{L}}({\mathcal{C}}; {\boldsymbol{\phi}}) &\mathrel{\stackrel{\textnormal{ def}}{=}}\log\prod_{i=1}^KP({\mathbf{S}}={\mathbf{{s}}}_i;{\boldsymbol{\phi}})\\\